sriharsha-inthub/ziri/docs/user/quickstart.md

 # Ziri Quickstart Guide

 Get up and running with Ziri in under 5 minutes!
-This guide walks you through installation, configuration, and your first queries.
+This guide walks you through installation, setup with Ollama (local AI), and your first queries and chat sessions.

 ## Prerequisites

-- Node.js 16+ or Python 3.8+
+- Node.js 18+
-- An embedding provider (OpenAI API key recommended for beginners)
+- Ollama installed (recommended - free, local, no API keys needed)
 - A code repository to index

 ## Step 1: Installation